AdobeDocs/graphql-mesh-gateway/src/pages/gateway/source-handlers.md

 <InlineAlert variant="warning" slots="text"/>

-Hyphens are disallowed in source handler names.
+Only alphanumerical characters are allowed in source handler names.

 ## OpenAPI